Home/Vegetables/Chinese Yam

 Chinese Yam and Spinach Frittata

-A protein-rich frittata featuring Chinese yam and fresh spinach, perfect for breakfast or brunch.
+A protein-rich frittata featuring Chinese yam and fresh spinach, perfect for a healthy breakfast or brunch.

 Ingredients